 - Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.

 - Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.

 - 12 pt Times New roman, full justification Normal – maximum 250 words.
 It should be concise and factual.

 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, references, acronyms, and footnotes should be avoided.
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 The abstract should consist of four categories labeled “Background,” “Methods,” “Results,” and “Conclusions.”
 Respectively, they should briefly describe the problem being addressed, how the study was performed, the salient results, and what the authors conclude from the results.
-For case reports, “Methods” and “Results” sections may be replaced with “Case Description,” if appropriate.
+For case reports, “Methods” and “Results” sections should be replaced with “Case Description.”

 - Immediately after the abstract, provide a maximum of 6 keywords, avoiding general and plural terms and multiple concepts (avoid, for example, “the”, “or”, “and”).